Keming Labs Talks

 Make yourself a job

-Invited talk to Reed College.
+Invited talk at Reed College.
 Kevin will discuss his experiences consulting in the design and programming fields and the pros and cons of self-employment.
 The talk will include an extended Q & A session for interested students.

 Extending JavaScript Libraries from ClojureScript